dashingsoft/pyarmor/docs/how-to-do.rst

  How |PyArmor| Does It
 =======================

-Look at what happened after ``foo.py`` is obfuscated by Pyarmor.
+Look at what happened after ``foo.py`` is obfuscated by PyArmor.
 Here are the files list in the output path :file:`dist`::

     foo.py